learn-co-curriculum/dsc-effect-sizes/README.md

 ## Objectives

 * Illustrate a clear understanding of the terms "Effect" and "Effect Size" in a statistical context
-* Compare and contrast p-value and effect size for identifying significance of results
+* Compare and contrast p-value and effect size for identifying the significance of results
 * Calculate simple (unstandardized) effect size using Python and SciPy
-* Interpret results of simple effect size and identify shortcomings of this approach
+* Interpret the results of simple effect size and identify shortcomings of this approach
-* Calculate standardized effect size using Cohen's d statistic
+* Calculate the standardized effect size using Cohen's d statistic
 * Visualize and Interpret the $d$ value as size of effect

 ## Introduction to Effect Size